+METERS: There are many types and brands of blood glucose meters and each model may have different features (see Meters and Test Strips).
+Pumps It carries a wide selection of Meters including the most popular models.
 TEST STRIPS: In order for a blood glucose meter to measure the level of sugar in the blood, the blood sample must have a way of getting from the individual to the meter.
 Blood glucose meters use special strips that collect the blood sample.
 The strip is then inserted into the meter where it can be analyzed.
 The strips that are provided with glucose meters have expiration dates and should never be used after expiration.
 Strips should never be used if they are discolored, wrinkled, torn, cut or altered in any way.
 Strips are brand-specific and cannot be interchanged or reused; they are also light sensitive and must be protected from light, preferably in the original packaging.
 Strips may also have a code number associated with a specific supply; this code must be entered into the meter so it can accurately analyze the blood sample.

 Your blood glucose level will change during the day and can be affected by your diet, exercise, stress, illness, and medication.
 Understanding how to interpret your glucose values is key to your overall health.
 Make sure you keep your glucose value within the target range set by your physician.
 Call your physician immediately if your glucose level is below 50, or above 250, or your physician’s recommended glucose levels.

 Keeping track of your glucose readings is very important.
 Your physician needs to know how controlled your diabetes is.
 Keeping a log is important because it helps you see trends in your glucose values and it helps your physician plan your care.
-Some glucose meters store a large amount of tests, and some can be downloaded onto a computer.
+Most glucose meters store a large amount of tests, and many can be downloaded onto a computer.
 Whichever way you have to track your test results, please do so regularly and consistently.